Top 5 Mistakes Homeowners Make When Choosing Affordable Desoto Tree Services

 Did you know Texas doesn’t have a state-issued license for arborists?
 Technically speaking, anyone can offer you tree services!
 There is absolutely no legal barrier.
 Anyone with a truck and a chainsaw can advertise as an “arborist.”

 That said, reputable professionals in the industry choose to obtain certifications, most commonly the ISA Certified Arborist® credential from the International Society of Arboriculture.
-While Texas as a whole does not mandate licensing, some local municipalities might have their regulations or requirements for tree service providers.
+While Texas as a whole does not mandate licensing, some local municipalities might have their own regulations or requirements for tree service providers.
 Check with your local city or county government to learn more.

 If a company is not certified, it doesn’t necessarily mean they are bad.
 But if they do have ISA Certified Arborists® on their crew, it means they have gone above and beyond to master their skills in tree biology, pruning techniques, safety, and proper tree care practices.

-Not Realizing that Not All Tree Trimming is the Same
+Realizing that Tree Trimming Differs

 There is a world of difference between pruning a tree as per the industry standards and chopping off limbs here and there to make a tree smaller.

 For example, certified and experienced arborists will never top a tree.
 This practice refers to cutting off a lot of branches and leaves from the top to control its height.
-This is a strict no-no as it can inflict deadly wounds on the tree.
+This is a strict no-no, as it can inflict deadly wounds on the tree.
 A bad pruning or trimming job can leave your tree teeming with rot, pests, insects, and diseases.

 If a company offers trimming services and can’t tell you the difference between “crown thinning” and “crown reduction,” don’t let them near your yard.